Member Organizations

 Professional Accountancy Organizations

-In addition to being a member of IFAC, ICAN is a member of the South Asian Federation of Accountants and the Confederation of Asian and Pacific Accountants.
+ICAN serves as the principal professional accountancy organization in the jurisdiction and combines the functions of a professional body and statutory regulator.
+In addition to its national role, ICAN is a member of the International Federation of Accountants, the South Asian Federation of Accountants, and the Confederation of Asian and Pacific Accountants.

 Adoption of International Standards